astrellon/loss/README.md

 Building
 --------

-Currently LOSS shouldn't require anything other than g++ which doesn't always come pre-installed for all distros.
+Currently LOSS shouldn't require anything other than clang and libncurses which doesn't always come pre-installed for all distros.
 ```
-sudo apt-get install g++
+sudo apt-get install clang libncurses5-dev
 ```

 Building should be as simple as calling